alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 API `token`, that is `0123456789abcdef0123456789abcdef01234567`.

-After that we can just do a sync by calling `api.sync()`, and we can access the user's projects through the `api.state` object, so for projects that is `api.state['projects']`.
+After that we can just do a sync by calling `api.sync()`, and we can access the user's projects through the `api.state` object, so for `projects` that is:
+`api.state['projects']`.

 ## Add a new project

+Let's create a new project, and observe the result of our action.

 > The example of how we create a new project: